 The Ambassadors and diplomats representing the missions from the Central Asian and Caucasian Republics also stressed the significance of the relationship with Pakistan.
 On the occasion, Mr. Dashgin Shikarov Ambassador of the Republic of Azerbaijan, Dr. Ismatulla Fayzullaev, Chief of Mission Embassy of the Republic of Uzbekistan, Mr. Kubanychbek Toktorbaev, Deputy Head of Mission of the Kyrgyz Republic and Major Guvanch Orazov, Deputy Head of Mission of the Republic of Turkmenistan spoke and highlighted the relationship between Pakistan and Central Asia.
 They have also highlighted various opportunities that can be explored through bilateral cooperation.

 The Ambassadors and diplomats also added that we can collaborate in numerous areas, such as scientific and technical fields, banking, insurance, pharmaceutical industry, tourism and media.
 The economies of Central Asian Republics and Pakistan are complementary to each other.
 There is cooperation in several spheres, notably, the war against terrorism, combating religious extremism and drug trafficking, and potential in transit trade.

-The faculty and the students form IUCPSS member institutions form University of Gujrat, Government College University Faisalabad, Shah Abdul Latif University Khairpur, University of Baluchistan Quetta, Institute of Management Sciences Peshawar, Bahauddin Zakariya University Multan, The Islamia University of Bahawalpur and COMSATS Institute of Information Technology Abbottabad participated lively through video conferencing and expressed their views over various aspects of relationship
+The faculty and the students from IUCPSS member institutions from University of Gujrat, Government College University Faisalabad, Shah Abdul Latif University Khairpur, University of Balochistan Quetta, Institute of Management Sciences Peshawar, Bahauddin Zakariya University Multan, The Islamia University of Bahawalpur, and COMSATS Institute of Information Technology Abbottabad participated lively through video conferencing and expressed their views over various aspects of the relationship